minkmax/front-end-hw/README.md

 Run `cd comment-app` and run `npm install` to set up the react app!

 ## How to run the project
-I modified the `npm start` script so we should be good with this one step.
+I modified the `start` script so we should be good with this one step.
 - Run `npm run dev` in the root folder (`front-end-hw`).

 Navigate to http://localhost:3000/ and you should see the app!